Auri-Fex/Halcova/halcova/stories/02_bleed_story_v3.md

 "You're not in a position to make demands."

 "I'm in exactly that position.
-Because right now, you can arrest one pattern-constrained binder and seize one ledger.
+Because right now, you can arrest one pattern-constrained binder and seize one letter.
 But the information is already spreading.
 The merchant's daughter knows.
-Her daughter will know by tomorrow.
-The girl from the Hand Quarter who's been asking questions—she'll know too."
+Her daughter already found the household ledger.
+The girl from the Hand Quarter who's been helping them—she knows too."
 Vèirnav smiled, and it felt strange on his face, unfamiliar—Cèresnav's smile, maybe, the one the merchant had worn when he finally understood a game's true stakes.
 "You can silence one voice.
 But you can't silence all of them."

 Vàscalìn stared at him for a long moment.
-Her eyes flickered to Vìzrav, to the ledger, to the house that represented three generations of purchased respectability.
+Her eyes flickered to Vìzrav, to the letter, to the house that represented three generations of purchased respectability.

 Then she made a decision.